 Replacing the boilers has a long payback, and it may not be justifiable based simply on energy considerations.
+However, the boilers are nearing the end of their normal useful life.
 We also recommend working with your mechanical design team to determine whether a hot water heating system can operate with return water temperatures below 130°F, which would allow for operating condensing boilers at efficiencies above 90%.
-Energy savings resulted from improved combustion efficiency and reduced standby losses at low loads.
+Energy savings results from improved combustion efficiency and reduced standby losses at low loads.
 Further analysis should be conducted for the feasibility of this measure.
 This measure is a capital improvement measure for future consideration.